fack2/toDoApp/README.md

 In this project , we are creating a simple one page to displays a to do app . the idea is to create an app that introduce our to do list.

-Our to-do app will be able to add an item in the to-do list and able to edit or delete it.
-It also able to mark the item and list it as a completed item .
+Our to-do app will be able to add an item in the to-do list and delete it.
+It also able to mark the item and list it as a completed item  and remark.

 # files